Greatest Hits... So Far!!! (Pink album): Singles

 "Raise Your Glass" was released as the album's lead single in the first week of October.
 It was announced by Pink via her Twitter account and went on to top the charts in the United States and Australia.
 According to Pink, the song is dedicated to those who "felt they were not a part of the popular crowd".
-Its accompanying music video was directed by Dave Meyers, and celebrates gay marriage, animal rights and, as Pink puts it, "underdogs".
+Its accompanying music video was directed by Dave Meyers, and celebrates same-sex marriage, animal rights and, as Pink puts it, "underdogs".

 "Fuckin' Perfect" was released as the second single from the album.
-The song entered several charts before its official release as a single and has so far reached number ten in Australia and number two in the United States.
-In the United Kingdom, the song was released in February.
+The song entered several charts before its official release as a single and reached number ten in Australia and number two in the United States.
+In the United Kingdom, the song was released in February 2011.
 It entered the UK singles chart at number 71 with the release of its host album and ultimately reached the top ten.
 The song's music video was filmed during an early stage of Pink's pregnancy, and features actress Tina Majorino, who plays the role of a troubled girl who ultimately becomes a famous artist.
-The song peaked at number 1.

 "Heartbreak Down" was released as an airplay and promotional single only in central and eastern European countries in June 2011.
 The song peaked at number two on the Hungarian Airplay chart.